Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 But how does what I'm doing play into it?

 <div style="text-align: right">I’m sorry.
 I can’t say.</div>
-<div style="text-align: right">If you were captured and revealed the plan---and</div>
+<div style="text-align: right">If you were captured and revealed the plan - and</div>
-<div style="text-align: right">believe me, you would---then we’d be completely lost.</div>
+<div style="text-align: right">believe me, you would - then we’d be completely lost.</div>

 I wouldn’t talk.